ZMedia Purwodadi

 3. Promote Mindful Technology Use

-Mindfulness practices help students recognize when digital activity is beneficial or harmful:
+Mindfulness practices help students recognise when digital activity is beneficial or harmful:

 • Encourage reflection before posting online